 This amazing Yorkie was awarded eight battle and 12 combat mission stars and survived typhoons and 150 air raids.
 After returning to America with Wynne at the war’s end, Smoky went on to entertain across the country at veterans and children’s hospitals, theaters, and on television programs, doing 42 television shows without repeating a single trick.

 Her popularity was credited with renewing people’s interest in the Yorkie breed, and she is now memorialized in six places throughout the country to honor her dedication to helping people.
 Smoky was very loved by all the people she helped.

 That just goes to show that these little dogs can learn some pretty impressive tricks with proper training and lots of love!

-The top five health issues for Yorkies, as reported by ASPCA Pet Health Insurance pet parents, are an upset stomach, ear infection, cancerous growths, diarrhea, and eye conditions.
+According to our claims data,** the top five health issues for Yorkies are an upset stomach, allergies,* skin irritation, ear infections, and diarrhea.
 Learn more about the 5 Most Common Dog Diseases for all dogs.

 Yorkies are also known to have higher instances of the following conditions, but for the most part, Yorkies are pretty healthy pups and live long lives.

 Don’t forget to take your Yorkie for yearly check-ups with their veterinarian to keep on top of their overall health.

 **Internal Claims Data, 2015-20

 The information presented in this article is for educational and informational purposes only and does not constitute or substitute for the advice of your veterinarian.